joe-boadi/cplus-for-beginners/README.md

     return 0;
 };
 ```
-> LOL, I like food.
+> LOL, I like food. <br>
+> worth noting: you can either save your file with the .cc or .cpp extension in c++.

 ## *In-Scope*